Here's how you can help

 This report provides an early spring 2018 review of the status of invasive plant species in big and little LCO.

 2017 Report - Invasive Species Control for Lac Courte Oreilles

-See this report by Steve Umland, COLA AIS Coordinator for an up-to-date account of COLA's efforts to reduce aquatic invasive species.
+See report by Steve Umland, COLA AIS Coordinator for an account of COLA's efforts to reduce aquatic invasive species in 2017.

 How can you help?